OmarAsiri1/NexaOS/README.md

 With support for both **x86_64** and **ARM64**, and offering **KDE Plasma** and **GNOME**, NexaOS blends speed, beauty, and stability.

 ---
+## Updates
+Now Developer Build 2 is Avilable with few major changes **1- Xfce4 is Avilable but still preaty simple**
+**2- Now With The All new CLI Version for low-end Personal Computers And Emulators**
+---

 ## 🖥️ Screenshots